 What Is The Best Temperature For Hydroponic Lettuce?

 Different varieties require different spacing.
 I found that in most of my gardens about 6-8 inches apart works well.
-Loose leaf varieties you can put a couple of inches closer together.
 Lettuce that forms a firm head should be placed about 12 inches apart to allow for fuller development.

 Lettuce has shallow root systems so they don’t require a deep grow bed.

 Lettuce does not require a long duration or intense amount of light to grow.
 Hydroponic lettuce should get between 10 and 14 hours of light per day.

 Since lettuce doesn’t need intense light, you have several lighting options.
 Many growing hydroponic lettuce opt to go with fluorescent lighting due to the minimal initial investment, low power consumption, and low heat production.